Koredotcom/docs/docs/xo/channels/add-email-channel.md

 When you add the email channel to your VA, Kore.ai automatically generates the email address that the end-users can send an email for communications with your assistant.
 By default, the email address syntax is **&lt; bot name >.kore@m.&lt; kore host >**.
 For example, **myemail.kore@m.app-bots.kore.com**.
 Optionally, you can click **Change **to add a custom name, such as **MyBot.kore@m.app-bots.kore.com.**

+!!! note

-**Note**: You can add 5000 characters for the email channel.
+      You can add 5000 characters for the email channel.
 This character limit is configurable for the On-Prem installation.

 By adding the email channel to your VA, end-users can interact with it using any standard email client, such as _Microsoft Outlook_ or _Yahoo_.